Welcome to the Downtown-Lower Manhattan Association

 Founded in 1958 by David Rockefeller, the Downtown-Lower Manhattan Association is a membership organization of key Downtown stakeholders committed to a vibrant business community.
 It serves as a networking platform for senior corporate and non-profit executives, as well as a public policy forum and powerful advocate for Lower Manhattan.
 In the early years, this meant activating the corporate community to reinvigorate Lower Manhattan through paradigm-shifting public projects and prescient private development.
-The D-LMA expanded the classic notion of a world-class business district with calls for housing, schools, and parkland in the 1993 Lower Manhattan Plan, and the creation of the largest Business Improvement District in North America, the Alliance for Downtown New York.
+The D-LMA challenged the classic notion of a world-class business district with calls for the inclusion of housing, schools, and parkland in the 1993 Lower Manhattan Plan.
+It also spurred the creation of the largest Business Improvement District in North America, the Alliance for Downtown New York.

 “Our early efforts to breathe life into a moribund Downtown community have succeeded beyond our wildest expectations, and Lower Manhattan’s best days are still ahead.” – David Rockefeller, Founding Chairman (2008)